OGStudio/openscenegraph-cross-platform-examples/README.md

 OpenSceneGraph libraries built separately, instead each example includes OpenSceneGraph sources directly.
 This was necessary to simplify building OpenSceneGraph across platforms.
-[Here's custom CMakeLists.txt][custom-osg-cmake] we use to build OpenSceneGraph across platforms.
+[Here's custom CMakeLists.txt][custom-osg-cmake] we use to build OpenSceneGraph across platforms (excluding iOS).

 Certain examples use other libraries like Mongoose and libpng-android to achieve specific functionality.
 Those libraries are part of